Ryan-L-UK/HeartOfWinter/Sources/Adventures/Adv_5-2.md

 ### X4.
 Overlook

 > A twenty-foot-wide balcony of black marble with a shattered railing overlooks a vast fortress.
 Black marble staircases at each end of the balcony descend thirty feet to the fortress floor.
 The vaulted ceiling is thirty feet above the balcony.
-The walls and ceiling are covered in an Cyan glaze, lending the gloom a golden sheen.
+The walls and ceiling are covered in an Cyan glaze, lending the gloom a cold sheen.
 A set of Cyan doors stands closed at the west end of the balcony.
 A similar pair stands open to the east.

 Anyone with a passive Wisdom (Perception) score of 12 or higher notice arrow slits in the walls overlooking the fortress (see areas X8 and X17 for more information on these arrow slits).
 If the characters' light source or vision extends 90 feet or more, they can see a large, faceless statue at the far end of the fortress (area X5a).